First large scale photovoltaic (solar PV) power plants in Kazakhstan are under construction

 List of announced solar projects in Kazakhstan by 15 June 2015

-Investors and project developers in Kazakhstan have announced investment intentions to put into operation by 2020 for over 1,750 MW (1.75 GW) wind projects and over 700 MW (0.7 GW) solar PV projects.
-If you need detailed list with announced solar PV projects in the country, including company names, projects sizes and other data, please do not hesitate to contact the research and analysis department of Renewable Market Watch at firstname.lastname@example.org
+In Kazakhstan, investors and project developers have announced investment intentions to put into operation by 2020 for over 1,750 MW (1.75 GW) wind projects and over 700 MW (0.7 GW) solar PV projects.
+If you need a detailed list with announced solar PV projects in the country, including company names, projects sizes and other data, please do not hesitate to contact the research and analysis department of Renewable Market Watch at firstname.lastname@example.org

 Profile of electricity consumption and production in the country

-Industry is the key consumer of electricity for the country (oil industry, metallurgy, mining, chemical industry, energy and machine construction), followed by households and transportation industry.
-The Kazakh economy is overall more energy intensive than the economies of the countries in the EU.
-Wind and solar electricity accounts for less than 0.03 % of all electrify capacity.
+The industry is the key consumer of electricity for the country (oil industry, metallurgy, mining, chemical industry, energy and machine construction), followed by households and transportation industry.
+The Kazakh economy is overall more energy-intensive than the economies of the countries in the EU.
+Wind and solar electricity account for less than 0.03 % of all electrify capacity.
 Interconnections with CIS countries have improved, stabilizing the power system.

 More information about this very promising solar market you may read here: Kazakhstan Photovoltaic (Solar PV) Market Outlook 2015 - 2025